THE PURPOSE OF THIS GUIDE

-If you are a Retail Client and we give you Personal Advice, commission amounts will be provided in any SOA or (where an SOA is not required to be provided) included on any relevant invoices.
+If you are a Retail Client and we give you Personal Advice, commission amounts will be provided in any SOA or on any relevant invoices where an SOA is not provided.
 When we give you General Advice, full commission information (including dollar amounts) will be provided on request.

 We have a set of standard non refundable Broker Fees that we charge you for services such as: